BrianLesko/render-markdown-html-js/readme.md

 # Render markdown documents as an HTML web page

 Use this minimal viable code to render a markdown document as a web page.
 This is advantageous over using HTML alone becaue of markdown's simplicity, which is much easier to maintain and edit.
+Written in html, css, and minimal javascript.

 &nbsp;